HSBC : says CEO John Flint to step down | MarketScreener

 The change comes nearly one-and-a-half years after Flint took helm was announced along with its results, initially scheduled for later on Monday, which showed first-half pretax profit rose 15.9%.

-The lender also declared a further buyback of $1 billion, defying some analysts' expectations it might pause its strategy of returning extra capital to investors.
+The lender also declared a further buyback of $1 billion (823 million pounds), defying some analysts' expectations it might pause its strategy of returning extra capital to investors.

 "The board believes a change is needed to meet the challenges that we face and to capture the very significant opportunities before us," Chairman Mark Tucker said.